 - Heat packs and ice packs (cryotherapy)

 If you don’t respond to standard treatment, you may need more progressive treatments to regain your mobility.
-Laser Spine Institute offers minimally invasive procedures performed on an outpatient basis – procedures that gently remove ruptured disc material, often providing instant relief.
-With a quicker recuperation time than other treatments like open-back surgery, LSI’s state-of-the-art procedures can mean you’ll be able to regain your quality of life in as little as a week. !
-For a free MRI or CT scan review, and to learn more about our institute, contact us today.
+Laser Spine Institute offers minimally invasive procedures performed on an outpatient basis – procedures that remove ruptured disc material, often providing meaningful relief.
+With a quicker recuperation time than other treatments like traditional open spine surgery, Laser Spine Institute’s state-of-the-art procedures can help you find relief from neck and back pain.
+For a free review of your MRI or CT scan, and to learn more about our facilities, contact us today.